shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 ## PSA-Enabled creative verification

 Creatives that use a supported verification vendor to block delivery of a creative on certain content will be labeled "PSA Enabled".
 Instead of the actual creative, PSA-enabled creatives serve as backup creatives in the event of a block by the verification vendor.
 Supported verification vendors include DoubleVerify, AdXpose, AdSafe Media, and Brand.net.
-Xandr has worked with each of these verification vendors to ensure that their tags can be configured for use on our platform.
-The buyer's verification vendor should be able to help with setting up an appropriate backup creative for Xandr.
+Microsoft Advertising has worked with each of these verification vendors to ensure that their tags can be configured for use on our platform.
+The buyer's verification vendor should be able to help with setting up an appropriate backup creative for Microsoft Advertising.

 Here are some requirements to note:

 - The verification vendor tags must be trafficked directly in our system.
 They cannot be in a third-party ad server.
 - Backup creatives must meet all our standard creative guidelines, with the only exception being that it may rotate brands, as long as they are all PSAs.
 - Backup creatives must display an actual creative for an organization that is a non-profit, non-denominational, and non-partisan.
-Xandr recommends Ad Council creatives.
+Microsoft Advertising recommends Ad Council creatives.

 ## Malvertising

-Creatives submitted to Xandr for auditing will be audited using both manual and automated processes.
+Creatives submitted to Microsoft Advertising for auditing will be audited using both manual and automated processes.
 All active creatives regardless of whether they have been submitted for auditing will be continuously monitored for malvertising prevention.

 Use the [Support Form](https://help.xandr.com) to submit questions about Sherlock automated auditing.
 Under the **Request Type**, select **Anti-Malvertising**.